klieret/RandomFileTree/README.rst

     def fname():
         length = random.randint(5, 10)
         return "".join(
             random.choice(string.ascii_uppercase + string.digits) for _ in range(length)
-        )+'.docx'
+        ) + '.docx'

     randomfiletree.core.iterative_gaussian_tree("/path/to/basedir", nfiles=100, nfolders=10, maxdepth=2, filename=fname)

-``payload`` option takes generator which creates files in target catalog and returns ``pathlib.Path`` object for the created one.
+The ``payload`` optional argument can be used to generate file contents together with their names.
 For example, it can be used to replicate some template files with randomized names:

 .. code:: python